Bethesda Friends Meeting

 AFSC Action Hour for a Ceasefire in GazaJoin American Friends Service Committee (AFSC) staff every Friday at 12:00 p.m. to hear updates from Gaza.
 Then, take action with us as we contact our elected officials and call for an immediate cease-fire and humanitarian access to Gaza.
 Our elected officials need to keep hearing from us.
 To attend, please register at this link.

-NEW CLASS - Comparative Religions - Buddhism: On March 19 at 7:00 p.m., a new evening Comparative Religions class - Buddhism - will begin.
-This class includes 24 lectures by Professor Malcolm David Eckel of Boston University through The Great Courses.
-All are welcome.
+Comparative Religions - Buddhism meets weekly on Tuesdays at 7:00 p.m. via Zoom for a half-hour lecture followed by a half-hour discussion.
 The course is a survey of the history of Buddhism and its faith and practice from its origin in the sixth century B.C.E. to contemporary times in America.
-We meet weekly on Tuesdays at 7:00 p.m. via Zoom at this link for a half-hour lecture followed by a half-hour discussion.
 All are welcome.
-For details, check out the BFM website or use our Contact Us form.
+For details, check out the BFM website or use our Contact Us form for the Zoom link.

 Bethesda Friends Meeting’s stay-at-home Mid-Week Worship by e-mail is on Wednesdays, from 8:00 p.m. to 8:30 p.m.
 While some of our regulars prefer to simply join in Spirit at the appointed time, others enjoy the brief connection provided by an email at the start and end of worship.
 At rise of meeting, those on that session's email list who are moved to do so may share experiences by reply-all.
 Friends wishing to join, please use our Contact Us form